pact-foundation/pact-workshop-go/README.md

 *NOTE*: even if the API client had been been graciously provided for us by our Provider Team, it doesn't mean that we shouldn't write contract tests - because the version of the client we have may not always be in sync with the deployed API - and also because we will write tests on the output appropriate to our specific needs.

-This User Service expects a `user` path parameter, and then returns some simple json back:
+This User Service expects a `users` path parameter, and then returns some simple json back:

 ![Sequence Diagram](diagrams/workshop_step1_class-sequence-diagram.png)